 - The project is subject to PMC 20.26.0300.
-Your project will be reviewed by the Director, or designee.
-The Director will review and approve, approve with conditions or deny your application. - The following is a short summary of areas flagged for attention as you finalize the design.
+Your project will be reviewed by staff along with your preliminary site plan/SEPA.
+Staff will review and approve, approve with conditions or deny your design review application. - The following is a short summary of areas flagged for attention as you finalize the design.
 This is not an exhaustive review of the design review submittal and is advisory only.

 20.26.300 Nonresidential design review standards.
+SHARE